MNADITYA05/MNADITYA05/README.md

-Hi there, I'm M N Aditya 👋
+Hi there,I'm M N Aditya 👋

 Welcome to my GitHub profile!
 I am currently pursuing BTECH Electronics and Communication Engineering (ECE) with a specialization in Data Science in SRM INSTITUTE OF SCIENCE AND TECHNOLOGY.